enze-chen/mi-book-2021/week_2/07/welcome_back.md

 To get our mindset back in the game, we recommend taking some time to review the concepts from last week, starting from the science/research topics.
 You might ask yourself the following:
-- Do I have enough information to get started or should I do more reading on the science (lit review)?
+- Do I have enough information to get started or should I do a little more reading on the science (lit review)?
 - What properties are important for this application or might be helpful for modeling the dielectric constant?
 - Do I have a dataset that I can work with?
 Is it in a usable, cleaned form?
 What do the data look like?
 - What programming examples from last week will enable me to put my ideas into practice?